jashdadia/bluestamp-portfolio/index.md

 # Final Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/dQw4w9WgXcQ" title="Rick Astley - Never Gonna Give You Up (Official Video) (4K Remaster)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KwhL4cRRagQ" title="Jash D FInal Milestone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Since my second milestone, I have improved my gesture controlled robotic car by adding a cardboard payload platform mounted with Velcro straps as well as an ultrasonic sensor to detect obstacles within 20 centimeters, instead of the speedometer idea I had last week.
 The biggest challenges I faced were wiring and programming issues, which I am very glad my instructors helped me get through.
 They taught me major topics such as connecting HC05 Bluetooth modules using AT commands, using advanced commands from the SoftwareSerial library, as well as using voltage dividers.
 In the future, I want to be able to use PCBs and soldering irons to make my finished product more polished.